Every State, Ranked by How Miserable Its Winters Are

-You think they’d have Mardi Gras in February if that wasn’t an ideal time for a party?!?!!
-Wait -- what do you mean “it’s set by the church calendar to always fall the day before Ash Wednesday?”
-Well, you think they would’ve petitioned the pope for a change by now if that humid subtropical climate didn’t laissez les bon temps rouler?!?
-Yeah, I have no idea either, I guess.
+You think they’d have Mardi Gras in February (or early March) if that wasn’t an ideal time for a party?
+Wait, what do you mean “it’s set by the church calendar to always fall the day before Ash Wednesday?”
+Well, either way, Louisiana is a decent state when it comes to dealing with the colder months.

-According to a quick eyeballing of the globe I keep in my office, Texas is roughly the size of South America or something, and you can’t speak on the weather in Ecuador like it’s the same as Chile, right?
-West Texas is mostly arid desert where you can get the occasional blizzard that shuts down Amarillo, forcing their lauded indoor football team the Venom, to postpone games.
-East Texas is subtropical and humid even in the winter, and they get that cool advection fog in Galveston where you can’t see shit for days, and all of the ships carrying giant Texas belt buckles to Mexico are forced to stay put.
+Texas is a bit of a grab bag: West Texas is mostly arid desert where you can get the occasional blizzard that shuts down Amarillo, forcing their lauded indoor football team, the Venom, to postpone games.
+East Texas is subtropical and humid even in the winter, and they get that cool advection fog in Galveston where you can’t see anything.

-Also, when I briefly lived in Dallas during my youth, it once snowed 4in and I didn’t have school for THREE DAYS and people were talking about killing their horses and sleeping inside of them Tauntaun style.
-With all that said, outside of the Northern Plains, the average temps in Texas in the winter usually stay in the mid-60s during the day, and that’s pretty damn nice.
+Sure, once in a while it will snow four inches in Dallas that shuts down everything.
+But all that said, outside of the Northern Plains, the average temps in Texas in the winter usually stay in the mid-60s during the day, and that’s pretty nice.

 Psychologically it seems like Georgia should be safely out of the winter pain zone, and often that holds true, but freezing rain’s nothing to mess with, tornadoes somehow continue to be a thing even in February, and when snow does hit, no city does “wow, we were woefully underprepared for this” quite like Atlanta.